2025 Galway county football team season: 2025 senior football management team

 Padraig Joyce continued as manager for the seventh year with Cavan Gaels' Mickey Graham continuing as coach.
 Milltown's John Concannon, Kilkerrin-Clonberne's John Divilly and An Cheathrú Rua's Micheál Ó Domhnaill also continued as selectors, with Michelle Heally taking up the roll of performance analyst.

 Keith Begley was also part of the back-room team as a sport psychologist.

 2025 Senior Squad

-On the 23rd January 2025 Padraig Joyce announced his 38-man panel for the National League.
+On 23 January 2025 Padraig Joyce announced his 38-man panel for the National League.
 Under 20 championship players Matthew Thompson, Jack O'Neill, Diarmuid Kilcommins, Sam O'Neill, Shay McLinchey and Colm Costello were named in the panel.

 The following players made their competitive senior debut in 2025.